Convergence to the Brownian CRT for critical branching Markov processe: Introduction

 Given a critical MBP $X$ we let $T$ denote the associated genealogical tree.
 We denote by ${\bf r}$ the root of the tree, $d$ the genealogical distance and $\nu$ the total occupation time of the depth-first exploration of $T$, without backtracking.
 See Section \ref{subsec:mmspace} for rigorous definitions of these objects.
 We then define

 to be the associated random pointed metric measure spaces, under the law

 (where the maximum distance $d(\cdot,\cdot)$ is of order $n$).

-We also let $\mathcal T_{\bf e}$ denote the Brownian CRT generated from a Brownian excursion with speed $\sigma^2(f)$ (a constant defined in \eqref{eq:sf}), conditioned to have height at least $1$ and viewed as a pointed metric measure space with its natural measure and root (see Section \ref{subsec:mmspace}).
+We also let $\mathcal T_{\bf e}$ denote the Brownian CRT generated from a Brownian excursion with speed $\sigma^2(f)$ (a constant defined in \eqref{eq:sf}\footnote{ note that the speed of the Brownian excursion does not affect the metric space structure of $\mathcal{T}_{\bf e}$ but it does affect the measure}) conditioned to have height at least $1$ and viewed as a pointed metric measure space with its natural measure and root (see Section \ref{subsec:mmspace}).

 \begin{thm} Under Assumption \ref{A:main} we have

 with respect to the Gromov-Hausdorff-weak topology. \end{thm}